Watchdog says Vietnamese officials bribed by log smugglers

 - More records fall: Median home price hits $722,000 in Seattle and $880,000 on Eastside

-Vietnam’s Ministry of Foreign Affairs did not respond to AP’s request for comment on the report.
-Sear Ra, deputy chief of Cambodia’s Forestry Administration, noted that such exporting was stopped 2016, and if it had happened since then, it would have been done secretly and illegally.
+Vietnam’s Ministry of Foreign Affairs did not respond to a request for comment on the report.

+Chhum Socheath, a spokesman for Cambodia’s National Defense Ministry, described the report as baseless, with not enough useful information for the government to investigate.

+He said his agency had not found any officials involved in taking payoffs from smugglers to allow timber out of Cambodia, and that the figures for wood smuggled to Vietnam were overstated.

 Cambodia has one of the highest rates of deforestation in the world, much of it due to illegal logging and corrupt land deals.

-Much of the timber trade is protected by military units that profit from deals with the loggers.
+Much of the timber trade is protected by military units that profit from deals with the loggers, say environmental protection groups such as Global Witness.

+“We have never supported any people who are involved with timber smuggling, but we have arrested some people in the past, as well,” Chhum Socheath told The Associated Press by phone.

-Vietnam’s official quotas facilitate the smuggling from Cambodia and even allows Vietnam to profit by taxing the smuggled logs, the report says.
+Vietnam’s official quotas facilitate the smuggling from Cambodia and even allow Vietnam to profit by taxing the smuggled logs, the report said.

-“Approximately 300,000 cubic meters of logs have been smuggled out of Cambodia and laundered in Vietnam under these quotas,” it says, estimated the kickbacks have totaled more than $13 million since the beginning of November 2016′
+“Approximately 300,000 cubic meters of logs have been smuggled out of Cambodia and laundered in Vietnam under these quotas,” it said, estimated the kickbacks have totaled more than $13 million since the beginning of November 2016.

-The watchdog says Vietnam and the European Union are expected to sign an agreement to try to ensure only legal timber is exported from Vietnam.
+The watchdog said Vietnam and the European Union are expected to sign an agreement to ensure only legal timber is exported from Vietnam.

-“This is the single largest log-smuggling operation that we have seen for years,” the group’s senior forests campaigner, Jago Wadley said in a news release.
+“This is the single largest log-smuggling operation that we have seen for years,” the group’s senior forests campaigner, Jago Wadley, said in a statement.
 “Vietnam must address this weak approach to any agreement with the EU to combat illegal logging and the associated trade.”

-The report points out that the illegal trade comes as Vietnam is working hard to protect its own forests, even as Vietnam’s government “has promoted the rapid expansion of an export-oriented wood processing sector, which has become the sixth largest in the world.”
+The report said the illegal trade comes as Vietnam is working hard to protect its own forests, even as Vietnam’s government “has promoted the rapid expansion of an export-oriented wood processing sector, which has become the sixth largest in the world.”

-It says Vietnamese exports of wood products are projected to total $8 billion this year, while imports account for at least 80 percent of the raw materials consumed by its factories.
+It said Vietnamese exports of wood products are projected to total $8 billion this year, while imports account for at least 80 percent of the raw materials consumed by its factories.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.